 Pre-eclampsia is a pregnancy complication associated with vasoconstriction and endothelial damage, and its pathology appears to involve prostaglandins.
 One meta-analysis has claimed insufficient evidence to support an effect of fish oil (using mostly underpowered studies) and a more robust trial of 2399 women has failed to find a protective effect with 800mg DHA supplementation (1.5g omega-3).

-Insufficient evidence to support a role for fish oil in reducing the risk of pre-eclampsia
+There is insufficient evidence to support fish oil's role in reducing the risk of pre-eclampsia

 There may be less death in infants associated with maternal DHA consumption, with one study noting that while control experienced 12 and 5 neonatal deaths and convulsions (respectively) 800mg DHA reduced this to 3 and 0.
 This trial stated that further research is needed.